sfcal/homelab/README.md

 ### Step 3: Terraform VM Deployment
 ### Step 4: Ansible Kubernetes Installation

-## Maintenance and Updates

-- **Templates**: Rebuild Packer templates when OS updates are needed
-- **Infrastructure**: Use Terraform to scale or modify VM resources
-- **Kubernetes**: Update through GitOps with FluxCD
-- **Applications**: Manage through Kubernetes manifests or Docker Compose for standalone services

-## Other Resources

-- [Dotfiles](https://github.com/sfcal/.home) - My personal configuration files

 ## Related Projects

 These projects have been an inspiration to my homelab